ferdyanata/AIP-job-matcher/README.md

 **body-parser**
 > Body-parser will be used to parse incoming request HTML body in JSON format.
 The reason for this use is to test POST requests on Postman.

+**axios**
+> Axios helps cut the middle step with just using Promised HTTP requests.
+Using Axios, returns the data object as expected, rather than having to convert the data from Promise to JSON format.

+**bcryptjs**
+> Module to hash passwords

+**passport**
+> Authentication middleware for Node.

 # Dev dependencies
 **nodemon**